ErnieSumoso/python-development-notebooks/README.md

 ## Getting Started

-As this is a repository to store exercises, you only need basic Python and Jupyter software installations.
+As this is a repository to store exercises, you only need basic Python and JupyterLab or Jupyter Notebook installations.
+Using Anaconda Navigator is recommeded.

 ### Prerequisites